-While the similar slippery front end helped VW Beetle get better fuel efficiency, it allowed 911 to reach higher top speed.
-Coupled with the tear-drop shaped back end, it made the original 911 very aerodynamic.
-The design was penned by Ferdinand Alexander Porsche, a grandson of Porsche-founder Ferdinand Porsche.
-When talking about the transition from Porsche 356 to 911, he said: “it had to become a new Porsche that is just as good as or better than the old one, in the same style but not necessarily in the same form.”
+While the streamlined front end of the VW Beetle improved fuel efficiency, it enabled the 911 to achieve higher top speeds.
+Combined with the teardrop-shaped rear, the original 911 was highly aerodynamic.
+Ferdinand Alexander Porsche, the grandson of Porsche founder Ferdinand Porsche, crafted the design.
+Discussing the evolution from the Porsche 356 to the 911, he stated, "it had to become a new Porsche that is just as good as or better than the old one, in the same style but not necessarily in the same form."
 F.A.
-Porsche always insisted that form must follow function, he later went on to establish Porsche Design.
+Porsche firmly believed that form should follow function, a principle he carried forward when establishing Porsche Design.

-The similarities between 911 and the humble VW Beetle make sense once you learn that 911 was intended to be a 2+2 coupe, rather than a two-seater.
-Putting the engine in the back preserved more space for the passengers within the wheelbase.
+The similarities between the 911 and the humble VW Beetle make sense once you learn that the 911 was intended to be a 2+2 coupe rather than a two-seater.
+Putting the engine in the back preserved more passenger space within the wheelbase.
 The 911 was supposed to seat four people reasonably comfortably.
-In order to gain some room for the rear-seat passengers, the front seats had to be moved forward.
+The front seats had to be moved forward to gain some room for the rear-seat passengers.
 Consequentially, the A-pillars were made steeper, giving the car its signature profile.

-Arguably, the open-top version of 911, Targa, is just as recognizable as the coupe.
-Porsche is still producing this version of the car to this day.
-Originally, it was conceived when rumours spread in the US that all convertibles would be outlawed due to safety regulations.
-The 911 convertible project was stopped and Targa was produced.
-Targa‘s name came from the Italian Targa Florio race, in which Porsche excelled, it can also mean “a shield” in Italian.
-The car shares its silhouette with the coupe, but the middle part of the roof and the rear window can be taken off, leaving only the peculiar looking rollbar.
-It ensures better structural rigidity, which aids safety and handling.
+Undoubtedly, the open-top version of the 911, the Targa, is as iconic as the coupe, with Porsche continuing to produce this model even today.
+Originally, the Targa was conceived amid rumours in the US that convertibles would be banned due to safety regulations.
+Consequently, the 911 convertible project was halted, and the Targa was created.
+The name Targa was derived from the Italian Targa Florio race, where Porsche excelled and can also mean "a shield" in Italian.
+The car retains the coupe's silhouette, but the central portion of the roof and the rear window can be removed, leaving only the distinct roll bar.
+This design enhances structural rigidity, contributing to safety and handling.

-911’s design has evolved slightly over the half of the century and became one of the most recognized shapes in the automotive history.
-While it is well-proportioned and pleasant to look at, it came about from rationality, pursuing speed and comfort.
+911’s design has evolved slightly over half of the century, becoming one of the most recognized shapes in automotive history.
+While it is well-proportioned and pleasant, it came about from rationality, pursuing speed and comfort.